 Is DraftKings Legal in Texas?

-If you’re counting the list of banned states above, you’ll find that’s only ten states, and I mentioned eleven states total.
+If you’re counting the list of banned states above, you’ll find that’s only nine states, and I mentioned ten states total.
 The difference is Texas.

 The State of Texas considers daily fantasy sports to be illegal.
 Draftkings, however, is fighting this in court, and is allowing players from the Lone Star state to play dfs games on their site while the legal process unfolds.
 (FanDuel does not allow Texans to play based on an agreement with the state)

 Also, while you must be 18 years or older to legally play on DraftKings, there are some exceptions.
 In Nebraska, you must be at least 19 years of age to play.
 In Massachusetts, you must be 21 years old to play.

 States That Have Passed Legislation Allowing Fantasy Sports Bettting